-How are your policies documenting the relationship between the partner service provider and the ESC communicated?
+How are your policies documenting the relationship between the partner service provider and the ESC communicated? provider and the Boo communicated.
 How do you ensure that these policies are followed?
+How do you ensure that these policies are followed:

 ESC.E.
 2. Partner service providers are monitored through the lead operator's performance indicators to: a.
 Maintain compliance with the agreement between the centre and the provider. b.
 Implement identified methods to improve services, as appropriate.

-Survey Preparation

-2. Explain how your partner service providers are monitored through the lead operator's performance indicators to:

-■ Maintain compliance with the agreement between your centre and the provider.

-■ Implement identified methods to improve services, as appropriate.
+Sumuou Dropo .ation Survey Prepar 2.
+Explain how your partner service providers are monitored through the lead operator's performance indicators to: Maintain compliance with the agreement between your centre and the provider. ■ Implement identified methods to improve services, as appropriate.
 ESC.E.
 3. As requested, partner service providers provide the following to the centre: a.
-Outcomes performance information.

-b.
+Outcomes performance information. b.
+Service utilization information.c.
+Customer satisfaction data.d.
+Reports concerning the participants.
+Survey Prepai ration Questions How can you demonstrate or verify to the survey team that, as requested, partner service providers provide the following to your centre: Outcomes performance information.
 Service utilization information.

-c.
-Customer satisfaction data.

-d.
-Reports concerning the participants.

-Survey Preparation on Questions

-3. How can you demonstrate or verify to the survey team that, as requested, partner service providers provide the following to your centre:

-Outcomes performance information.

-■ Service utilization information.

 ■ Customer satisfaction data. ■ Reports concerning the participants.
-4. Dayton consists providers provide an evicentation to their consists ESC.E.
+ESC.E.
 Partner service providers provide an orientation to their services for the person served.
-Survey Preparat ion Questions 4 How do you ensure that your partner service providers provide an orientation to their services for the person served?
+Survey Prepara ation Questions 4.
+How do you ensure that your partner service providers provide an orientation to their services for the person served?
 ESC.E.
-5. Partner service providers have demonstrated competencies that address the needs of the persons served.
-Survey Preparat 5 How do you ensure that your partner service providers have demonstrated competencies that address the needs of the persons served?
+Partner service providers have demonstrated competencies that address the needs of the persons served.
+Survey Prepara ation Questions 5.
+How do you ensure that your partner service providers have demonstrated competencies that address the needs of the persons served?
 ESC.E.
 6. Policies and procedures are in place to support ethics in services.

-Survey Preparation on Questions 6.
-Describe the policies and procedures you have in place to support ethics in services.
-Where are these policies documented?
+Survey Preparatio n Questions 6.
+Describe the policies and procedures you have in place to support ethics in service Where are these policies documented?
 How can the survey team verify that these policies and procedures are followed?
 ESC.E.
 Partner service provider services are coordinated with other services provided by the centre.
-Survey Preparation on Questions 7.
+Survey Preparatio n Questions 7.
 Explain how partner service provider services are coordinated with other services provided by your centre.
 ESC.E.
 8. The services provided by each partner service provider are reviewed at least annually by the centre.
-Survey Preparatio on Questions 8.
+Survey Preparatio n Questions 8.
 What is your process to ensure that the services provided by each partner service provider are reviewed at least annually by your centre?